 Building Exhibition Readiness from Year 3

-Year 3 pupils can use Systems Thinking to explore how their classroom community works.
-Year 4 pupils can use Compare and Classify to investigate the transdisciplinary theme "How the World Works."
-Year 5 pupils can practise Perspective-taking through historical inquiry.
-By the time these pupils reach Year 6, the operations are not new tools that require instruction.
+Year 3 learners can use Systems Thinking to explore how their classroom community works.
+Year 4 learners can use Compare and Classify to investigate the transdisciplinary theme "How the World Works."
+Year 5 learners can practise Perspective-taking through historical inquiry.
+By the time these learners reach Year 6, the operations are not new tools that require instruction.
 They are already part of how these learners approach any complex question.

 The Exhibition is the summative demonstration of six years of inquiry learning.
 When the preceding five years have built the cognitive habits this blueprint relies on, six weeks is plenty of time.
 When they have not, six weeks is never enough, regardless of how well the coordinator manages the process.